Kidnapping of Ulrika Bidegård

 The kidnapping of Ulrika Bidegård, a member of the Swedish national show jumping team, took place on 20 January 1993 in front of her family's home in Sint-Genesius-Rode, Belgium.
-Cash withdrawals made with her credit card led the police to the kidnapper, a man living in a downtown Brussels apartment, where Bidegård was kept captive.
+Cash withdrawals made with her credit card led the police to the kidnapper, a man living in a downtown Brussels apartment, where Bidegård was held captive.
 The man was arrested, and his victim rescued, after over four days of a captivity that made headlines in both Sweden and Belgium.

-Tried in 1995, the kidnapper was sentenced to fifteen years of penal labour.
+Tried in 1995, the kidnapper was sentenced to 15 years of penal labour.
 Lars Nilsson, a Swede in his thirties, had no prior convictions and was unanimously described by his family and friends as a kind and socially active person.

 Background

-Born on 9 September 1964, Ulrika Bidegård grew up in Onsala, outside Göteborg in Western Sweden.
+Born on 9 September 1964, Ulrika Bidegård grew up in Onsala, outside Gothenburg in Western Sweden.
 She is the daughter of Kennet Bidegård, a well-off businessman, and of his wife Lena, a former Swedish Olympic gymnast.
 She started riding rather late in life, at the age of eleven, but quickly developed the skills of a champion.
 At twenty-three, she moved to Belgium to train with "Brazilian wizard" Nelson Pessoa.
 Thanks to her resulting improvement, she was able to join the Swedish show jumping team.
 She took part in the European Show Jumping Championships and was to compete in the 1992 Summer Olympics in Barcelona, but eventually missed the competition after her horse Masada sustained an injury.

 Meanwhile, Bidegård's parents had joined her in Belgium in order to take advantage, as many Swedes did in the late 1980s, of the favourable tax laws.
 They settled in the "Swedish colony" of Sint-Genesius-Rode near Brussels where they bought a house.
 As they found the Belgian interior design style unappealing, and did not speak the local language, they had their new home renovated by a Swedish contractor.
 Ulrika then moved in with them.